Gretel - Turn Your LinkedIn Profile into a Job Magnet

 • That person you met in the coffee line at Starbucks and maybe your neighbor

-Every one of these visitors to your profile is an opportunity to share who you are professionally in an inviting way so people see you the way you want them to see you.
+Every visitor to your profile is an opportunity to share who you are professionally in an inviting way so people see you the way you want them to see you and what you do.

 Here are a few quick ways to make your LinkedIn profile draw people in: